Biboy Enguio

-Ebrahim "Biboy" Lopez Enguio (born January 31, 1988) is a Filipino-Indonesian professional basketball player who plays for the Louvre Indonesia of the ASEAN Basketball League (ABL).
+Ebrahim "Biboy" Lopez Enguio (born January 31, 1988) is a Filipino-Indonesian professional basketball player who last played for the Tangerang Hawks of the Indonesian Basketball League (IBL).
 He played college basketball for the UE Red Warriors in the University Athletic Association of the Philippines (UAAP).

 Early life

 Ebrahim Lopez Enguio was born on January 31, 1988, in Alabang, Muntinlupa, Philippines.
 He is of Filipino and Indonesian descent.
 His father, a Manado-native is an Indonesian citizen while his mother is of native Filipino descent.

 College career

 As the youngest of six children, he claimed that his uncle taught him how to play basketball.
 Enguio's basketball career began at age 13 when he was in high school and played for a school team in Manila.
 It was then continued until he went to college and played for the University of the East Red Warriors in the University Athletic Association of the Philippines (UAAP).